Suraj-Yadav/usefulScripts/README.md

 # usefulScripts
 Some Scripts I created for automating basic stuff.

-## MakefileCreater.py
-A Python Script which generates a Makefile for simple C++ Projects.
-The Makefile is dumped to stdout.
-I mainly use it for updating Dependecies after changing the includes in source files.

 ## compile.py compile.sh oldCompile.cmd
 Script to automate Compilation and Running of C++, Java and Python scripts.
 Switched to Python3, as it was easier to work with than Shell Scripts.